 Exposures to customers outstanding at the end of each reporting period are reviewed by the Company to determine incurred and expected credit losses.
 Historical trends of impairment of trade receivables do not reflect any significant credit losses.
 The Company has adopted a practical measure of computing the expected credit loss allowance for trade receivable and other financial assets, which comprise large number of small balances, based on a provision matrix.
-The provision matrix takes into account historical credit loss experience and adjusted for forward-looking information. including consideration for increased likelyhood of credit risk and consequent default on account of emerging situations due to COVID-19.
+The provision matrix takes into account historical credit loss experience and adjusted for forward-looking information including consideration for increased likelihood of credit risk.
 Further, the Company also makes an allowance for doubtful debts on a case to case basis.